NUSGreyhats/lrn2lrn/lessons/rayyan_1_windows/lessonplan.md

 - Get a list of logs for Windows Events

 wevtutil -cl [LOGNAME]
-- Clear a specific lop from Windows Events.
+- Clear a specific log from Windows Events.
 Good for covering up your own tracks...
 ```

 Other Commands